angular/protractor/docs/api.md

 Param | Type | Description
 --- | --- | ---
 destination | string | Destination URL.
-opt_timeout | number | Number of seconds to wait for Angular to start.
+opt_timeout | number= | Number of seconds to wait for Angular to start.